WheatonCS/Lexos/test/test_suite/Experiments/Chinese/ClassicalChinese/红楼梦HongLouMeng_Dream_of_the_Red Chamber/README.md

     (b) Give a Title
     (c) Choose Tokenize - 2 - gram, by Characters
-    (d) Choose normalize - Proportional Counts (default) (e) Get Dendrogram
+    (d) Choose normalize - Proportional Counts (default)

+    Get Dendrogram
-    (f) compare your result with the .pdf found in the ResultsToExpect/ directory.
+    Compare your result with the .pdf found in the ResultsToExpect/ directory.

 ####(IF TESTING INDIVIDUAL CHAPTERS)
 (4) ANALYZE - K-Means Clustering